raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Choose a backdrop from the gallery
+title: Choose a backdrop from the Scratch library

 ---